 One key challenge: While it’s possible that you can achieve consensus quickly, it could be a long and tedious process to reach an agreement.
 If multiple rounds of questionnaires are required before your group hits consensus, you could fall behind schedule and put your project at risk.

-Another hurdle is that the technique is designed to help you reach a consensus, but just because your group agrees doesn’t necessarily mean you’ve found the best or the right way to solve a problem.
+Another hurdle is that the technique is designed to help you reach an expert consensus, but just because your group of experts agrees doesn’t necessarily mean you’ve found the best or the right way to solve a problem.
 Don’t be mistaken – level-setting opinions and getting everyone on the same page is a huge win, but it’s worth noting the difference between consensus and identifying the best possible solution.

 Using Wrike for the Delphi Technique